kubevirt/user-guide/docs/virtual_machines/templates.md

     kind: List
     metadata: {}

-You can add add the VM from the template to the cluster in one go
+You can add the VM from the template to the cluster in one go

     oc process rhel7-server-tiny PVCNAME=mydisk NAME=rheltinyvm | oc apply -f -